AsOne2020/BoatView360/README_en.md

   - The server

 If any one of them is missing the mod, the 360° rotation effect will not be synchronized.
 Other players will still see your head rotation limited to the vanilla ±105° range.

+## Credits

+This project is based on the [fabric-mod-template](https://github.com/Fallen-Breath/fabric-mod-template).